Tuufless/FFXIV-Elemental-Raid-Macros/_elemental/ucob/02_nael.en.md

 The knockback damage from *Seventh Umbral Era* is based on proximity to the center.

-The goal is to go down to around 6k HP, at which point *Calamitous Flame* would have killed the party in the absence of tank LB3.
+The goal is to go down to around 4-6k HP, at which point *Calamitous Flame* would have killed the party in the absence of tank LB3.
 If players are taking too little damage, consider removing shields, or standing closer.
-If someone's HP goes below 3k at the knockback, they are too close.

-With a tank LB3 (80% mitigation), each weak damage pulse hits for a little under 1.4k damage, and the strong one for around 5.5k.
+With a tank LB3 (80% mitigation), each weak *Calamitous Flame* pulse hits for approximately 1.3k damage, and *Calamitous Blaze* hits for a little under 5.5k.

-The healers should start casting a heal to make it in time for *Calamitous Blaze*, but watch out in case some party members are too low HP after the knockback (under 2.8k HP).
+The healers should start casting a heal to make it in time for *Calamitous Blaze*, but watch out in case some party members are too low HP after the knockback (under 4k HP), where they may die to the three *Calamitous Flames*.

 ---